conan-io/docs/move_to_bintray.rst

   - ``conan upload {reference} –all –r bintray`` to upload them all to your personal repository on Bintray.
     When prompted, for a username and  password, enter your Bintray username and your API key

-**Note about permissions**:
+    .. note:: **About permissions**:

-The username from the references of the Conan packages is not associated to the Bintray user.
+        | The username from the references of the Conan packages is not associated to the Bintray user.
 For example, on conan.io, the zlib/1.2.8@lasote/stable package can only be uploaded or updated by the user, “lasote”.
 On Bintray you can upload any package to a personal repository, even if it belongs to a different Conan user.
 For example, a Bintray user called Foo could upload zlib/1.2.8@lasote/stable package to its own repository.

 6. **Packages for your own use**

-If your packages are just for you, and you are not concerned about sharing them with others or breaking others builds that might be depending on your packages, you can just remove them from conan.io.
+If your packages are just for you, and you are not concerned about sharing them with others or breaking others' builds that might depend on your packages, you can just remove them from conan.io.
 They won’t be migrated to the ``conan-transit``.
 Then you will be done, just start using your personal or organization repositories in bintray.